Patient EducationMay | 16 | 2019

 First, your child will receive general anesthesia (medicine to help your child sleep safely and soundly during surgery).
 Then, surgeons make three incisions around the areas affected by esophageal atresia and/or tracheoesophageal fistula.
 One incision is for the camera and two are for instruments.
 From there, surgeons will connect the upper and lower sections of the separated esophagus.
 They will also close the tracheoesophageal fistula.
 Lastly, surgeons will insert a chest tube to help remove excess air from space around the lungs.
 This allows the esophagus and/or tracheoesophageal fistula to heal.
 It also helps your child breathe easier after surgery.
 Surgeons will also remove the thoracoscope and close the incisions with dissolvable sutures (stitches that dissolve on their own over time).

 What can I expect for my child’s recovery after thoracoscopic repair surgery?

 The outcomes between open and thoracoscopic repairs are similar.
 On average, children who have thoracoscopic surgery spend fewer days on narcotics (prescription pain medicines) and feeding tubes.
 They also wait fewer days before being extubated (having a breathing tube removed).
 Additionally, they experience fewer strictures (narrowing of the esophagus) and fewer leaks in the esophagus and/or trachea.

-MGHfC is one of several children’s hospitals around the country that offers thoracoscopic repair of esophageal atresia and/or tracheoesophageal fistula.
-Cornelia Griggs, MD, of Pediatric Surgery at MGHfC, learned how to perform this treatment from the creator of the technique.
+MGfC is one of several children’s hospitals around the country that offers thoracoscopic repair of esophageal atresia and/or tracheoesophageal fistula.
+Cornelia Griggs, MD, of Pediatric Surgery at MGfC, learned how to perform this treatment from the creator of the technique.

 What are the possible risks associated with thoracoscopic surgery?